sebastianswms/cs4900/artifacts/responsibility_tracking.md

 Associated Files: [test app](/testapp/), [README](/testapp/README.md)

+#### FIRST API First Steps

+Created an API Key for the FIRST API; perused the FIRST API documentation; used it to ping the FIRST API in Postman.

+Contributors: Sebastian Smiley, Allie Kalhorn

+Associated Files: N/A

 ### Week 7: Oct 27th to Nov 3rd

 ### Week 8: Nov 3rd to Nov 10th